MarufHasan24/mathlib/contribution.md

     - customString : If you want to tell some more about input to user then put them into it.
 It is a string. eg:`"It should be a number"` or `"It should be a number greater than 0"` etc. **Defult is ""**
   - record function:
     It is used to record the data in the database.
 It takes 3 mandatory parameters and last one is optional parameter if you want to hide it from record (but not recommended).
     - answer: Put the result into it.
-It will return the result according to the mood of calculation has set in the database.
+It will return the result according to the mode of calculation has set in the database.
     - input: Put the input(s) here.
 If they are more than one then put them into an array.
     - from: Put the name of the function from which the result is coming.
 It is a string. eg:`"add"` or `"sub"` etc.
 - If you want to use any other function from any other file then use `require` function.